-The state of Illinois has made it clear that you are not allowed to record any conversation without the other party’s knowledge and consent.
+The state of Illinois has made it clear that you are not allowed to record any private conversation without the other party’s knowledge and consent.
 Since Illinois is an “all-party-consent” state, installing eavesdropping equipment is illegal and considered a class 4 felony.

 Of course, these exceptions open the door to abuse.
 Considering the extent of legal exceptions in some states, it is best to be cautious and take adequate measures if you have reason to believe someone has planted a listening device in your car.

 Listening devices are similar to GPS tracking devices.
 A GPS tracking device pinpoints your location in real-time based on cellular networks and transmits data the same way cell phones do.
 However, a listening device can also listen to conversations carried inside the car.
 The sizes of listening devices vary.
 It can be as big as a matchbox and as small as the head of a pin.
 Even smaller if we are talking about eavesdropping devices used by the police, government officials, or private investigators.

 A listening device features a miniature radio transmitter and a microphone and usually works on a battery.
 When installed for the long term, they will need to be attached to a power source.
 Due to their small size, bugs can easily be planted anywhere on your car and can go unnoticed if you are not looking for them or miss the signs that betray their presence.